 The Purefy Basics

-Interest rates with Purefy start at 3% on their variable rate loans and go as high as 8.04%.
+Interest rates with Purefy start at 3.50% on their fixed-rate loans and go as high as 8.04%.
 The fixed-rate loans start at 3.35%.
 These numbers are pretty good, and would represent a huge improvement for most borrowers.
 Like other lenders there is a .25% discount for auto payments and a .25% discount for opening a Purefy checking account.
 One warning with the Purefy loans would be that unlike most lenders, Purefy does not offer a variable-rate loan.
 However, this should only be a concern for borrowers who are seeking rock bottom interest rates and planning to pay off their debt in full within a few years.

 Purefy also offers their services for Parent PLUS loans borrowers.
 Because not all lenders offer this option, it is a big plus.